 About this Work

-Rather than being a poem about the after life, it really became a platform to examine life and living, our moral challenges and the concept of free will.
+it really became a platform to examine life and living, our moral challenges and the concept of free will.

 Jennifer Strange